section-engineering-education/engineering-education/articles/getting-started-with-docker/index.md

 With this, the container/image is in production ready.

 ### Conclusion
-Docker is a powerful tool for creating and running distributable, lightweight applications both locally and in production.
-Many CI/CD tools like Jenkins, CircleCI, TravisCI, etc. are now fully supported and integrated with Docker, which makes diffusing your changes from environment to environment a breeze now.
-This tutorial has just scratched the surface of the Docker world.
+Docker is a strong tool for generating and running applications both locally and in production.
+Numerous CI/CD tools like Jenkins, TravisCI, CircleCI, etc. are now fully supported and integrated with Docker, which makes your changes from environment to environment very easy.
+This tutorial has just scratched the basic part of the Docker world.

 #### Resources
 [Docker Guide](https://docs.docker.com/get-started/)